zverok/spylls/tests/README.rst

 Add empty lines: Hunspell's tests just check "entire list of suggestions" vs "entire list of expected suggestions"; Spyll's is more fine-grained and test line-by-line (for this word, that suggestion expected), it requires correspondence of lines in ``*.wrong`` o those in ``*.sug``, so when for some "wrong" word there should be no suggestions, ``*.sug`` file should contain an empty line.
 Such changes were added to:

 * ngram_utf_fix.sug
 * opentaal_forbiddenword1.sug
 * opentaal_forbiddenword2.sug
 * ph2.sug

-Next set of changes related to the fact that Spyll's approach to suggest is a bit simpler than Hunspells, as explained in ``Suggest`` class docs:

-  In Hunspell, all permutations-based logic is run twice: first, checks if any of the permutated variants is a valid non-compound word; then (if nothing good was found), for all the same permutations, checks if maybe it is a valid compound word.
-It is done this way because checking whether word is correct *not regarding compounding* is much faster.
-We ignore this optimization in the name of clarity of the algorithm -- and on the way make suggestions better in edge cases: when compound and non-compound word are accidentally joined, Hunspell can't sugest to split them (try with "11thhour": "11th" is compound word in English dictionary, and hunspell wouldn't suggest "11th hour", but Spyll would).

-So, Spyll's suggest is actually better!
-Changes related to it are introduced in:

-* opentaal_forbiddenword1.sug
-* opentaal_forbiddenword2.sug
-* ph2.sug